 The amount you owe affects the type of plan you’re eligible for.
 To sign up and pay for a short-term plan, you need to owe less than $100,000 in taxes, interest and penalties combined.
 For a long-term plan, the total amount you owe needs to be under $50,000.

-Starting a payment plan with the IRS isn’t free.
-There are fees associated with it.
-Those fees vary based on the type of plan and how you pay.
+Starting a payment plan with the IRS incurs fees that vary based on the type of plan and how you pay.

-• Long-term plan with direct debit payments: There is a $31 set-up fee online and a $107 set-up fee if you apply by phone or in-person.
-No fee to pay using an automatic direct debit from your checking account.
+• Long-term plan with direct debit payments: There is a setup fee online and a larger setup fee if you apply by phone or in person.
+There is no fee to pay using an automatic direct debit from your checking account, though you are likely to incur interest over your payment period, increasing your total debt until it is fully paid.

-• Long-term plan with another payment method: You’ll pay a $130 set-up fee online and a $225 set-up fee if you apply in-person or by phone.
-You can pay using a check, money order, non-automatic direct debit, credit or debit card.
-Fees apply if you pay by card.
+• Long-term plan with another payment method: You’ll pay a setup fee online and a larger setup fee if you apply in person or by phone.
+You can pay using a check, money order, non-automatic direct debit, credit card or debit card.
+Fees apply if you pay by card, and you will accrue more interest than you would with a short-term plan.

 Request an Offer in Comprise